Kiamo2/YATI/Reference.md

 If enabled any flipped/rotated tiles are no longer created as alternative tiles.
 An enhancement in Godot 4.2 makes this possible.
-*Please note: Rotated non-sqare tiles may appear wrongly placed if this option is `On`.
+*Please note: Rotated non-square tiles may appear wrongly placed if this option is `On`.
 This currently can't be avoided due to Godot specifics.*

 ### Map Wangset to Terrain